rednafi/crusher/README.md

 ```

 * Directly providing a long string of deeply nested JSON string can be cumbersome.
 To avoid that—you can proide a `.json` file directly.
-To do so—
+To do so:

 ```
 crusher --json_path=examples/example.json --export_path=examples/result.md